 electric, water, and sewer hookups, and free propane.
 Four 8-hour days

-was a bit more than I had wanted to work – after all, I am supposedly
+was somewhat more than I had wanted to work – after all, I am supposedly

 retired – but I decided the opportunity was worth it.
 Had I stayed in a